ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * 'sign_key_parameters' is a CBOR array.
 Its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}} (REQ5).
 * 'cred_fmt' takes value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}} (REQ6).
 Acceptable values denote a format of authentication credential that MUST explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
 Acceptable formats of authentication credentials include CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Future formats would be acceptable to use as long as they comply with the criteria defined above.

-# Client Interface the KDC {#kdc-interface}
+# Client Group Communication Interface at the KDC {#kdc-interface}

-The Clients uses the following KDC resources:
+The Clients uses the following KDC resources to enable group communication:

 | KDC resource | Description | Operations  |
 | ------------ | ----------- | ------------|